Text Style Guidelines

 Using Abbreviations and Acronyms

-Abbreviations and acronyms can save space in a user interface, but they can be confusing if users do not know what they mean.
+Abbreviations and acronyms can save space in a user interface, but they can be confusing if users don't know what they mean.
 Conversely, some abbreviations and acronyms are better known than the words or phrases they stand for, and an app that uses the spelled-out version can seem out-of-date and unnecessarily wordy.

 To balance these two considerations, you should gauge an acronym or abbreviation in terms of its appropriateness for your app's users.
 Therefore, before you decide which abbreviations and acronyms to use, you need to define your user audience and understand the user's mental model of the task your app performs.
 (For more information about this concept, see “Mental Model.”)